Kyivan Ukrainian

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Bukovinian is a dialect of Ukrainian.
+Bukovinian is a dialect of the Ukrainian language.

-Bukovinian is primarily spoken in Romania.
+Bukovinian is primarily spoken in Ukraine, Romania.

 Bukovinian is part of the Europe region on DialectAtlas.